Email: soha@forwardtraining.me

 Fragmented team alignment

-At the system level, this clarifies:
+At the organizational level, this reveals:

 Decision discipline